I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-like being all in bitcoin since 02/2013 like for a 60 to a 70% of your net worth at various different points in time
+Like being all in Bitcoin since February 2013—holding **60% to 70% of your net worth** in it at various points in time.

 Sam Parr